chrhlnd/dynjson/README.md

 Small library to allow for dynamic JSON access in GO

-API is make a node object with the encoded data.
+Make a node object with the encoded []byte data.

 Call Node to get things out.

 Convert to type with Convert methods.

 ```
 import (
   "github.com/chrhlnd/dynjson"